MicrosoftDocs/azure-devops-yaml-schema/task-reference/nuget-authenticate-v1.md

 ### Will this work for pipeline runs that are triggered from an external fork?

 No. Pipeline runs that are triggered from an external fork don't have access to the proper secrets for internal feed authentication.
 Thus, it will appear like the authenticate task is successful, but subsequent tasks that require authentication (such as Nuget push) will fail with an error along the lines of: `##[error]The nuget command failed with exit code(1) and error(Response status code does not indicate success: 500 (Internal Server Error - VS800075: The project with id 'vstfs:///Classification/TeamProject/341ec244-e856-40ad-845c-af31c33c2152' does not exist, or you do not have permission to access it.
-(DevOps Activity ID: C12C19DC-642C-469A-8F58-C89F2D81FEA7)).`
-After the Pull Request is merged into the origin, then a pipeline that is triggered from that event will authenticate properly.
+(DevOps Activity ID: C12C19DC-642C-469A-8F58-C89F2D81FEA7)).` After the Pull Request is merged into the origin, then a pipeline that is triggered from that event will authenticate properly.

 ### I updated from NuGetAuthenticateV0 to NuGetAuthenticateV1 and now my dotnet command fails with 401

 If you are updating from NuGetAuthenticateV0 to NuGetAuthenticateV1 and get an error running a dotnet command, look for the message `It was not possible to find any compatible framework version` from the logs.
-For dotnet users, NuGetAuthenticateV1 requires .NET 6 instead of .NET Core 2.1 that is required in NuGetAuthenticateV0 and is now out of support.
+For dotnet users, NuGetAuthenticateV1 requires .NET 6 instead of .NET Core 2.1, which is required in NuGetAuthenticateV0 and is no longer supported.
 To resolve the issue, use the UseDotNet@2 task before the dotnet command to install .NET 6.

 ```YAML
 - task: UseDotNet@2